gojimmypi/gojimmypi.github.io/_posts/2022-09-04-Hazard3-FPGA-SOFT-CPU-RISCV-JTAG.md

 Be sure to use the `-L` with `curl`.
 See [Dealing with HTTP 301 redirected file](https://www.cyberciti.biz/faq/download-a-file-with-curl-on-linux-unix-command-line/).

+Reminder that the ULX3S needs to have FTDI drivers to program the FPGA, but libusbK drivers to use OpenOCD on Windows.
+Zadig is your friend.
+See [prior blog](https://gojimmypi.github.io/SSH-to-ULX3S-ESP32/).

 First install the [YosysHQ OSS CAD Suite](https://github.com/YosysHQ/oss-cad-suite-build)
 {% include code_header.html %}
 ```